ReturnInfinity/BareMetal/BareMetal - API.md

 ### b\_output

-Output text to the screen or via serial depending on configuration (The string must be null-terminated - also known as ASCIIZ).
+Output text to the screen or via serial.
+The string must be null-terminated - also known as ASCIIZ.

 Assembly Registers: